-Each Fund is subject to investment style risk, which is the chance that returns from the types of stocks in which a fund invests will trail returns from the overall stock market.
-Specific types of stocks tend to go through cycles of doing better or worse than other segments of the stock market or the stock market in general.
+Each Fund is subject to investment style risk, which is the chance that returns from the types of stocks in which the Fund invests will trail returns from the overall stock market.
+Specific types of stocks tend to go through cycles of doing better-or worse-than other segments of the stock market or the stock market in general.
 These periods have, in the past, lasted for as long as several years.